IAS 1 paras 134, 135, capital management disclosures including covenants and reconciliations

 Capital management

-The Board’s policy is to always maintain a strong capital base, with an appropriate debt to equity mix, to ensure investor, creditor and market confidence and to support the future development of the business.
-The Board monitors the return on capital employed (ROCE), which the Group defines as adjusted operating profit as a percentage of monthly average net assets excluding net debt and retirement benefit obligations, and the level of dividends to ordinary shareholders.
+The Board’s policy is to maintain a strong capital base always, with an appropriate debt to equity mix, to ensure investor, creditor and market confidence and to support the future development of the business.
+The Board monitors ROCE, which the Group defines as adjusted operating profit as a percentage of monthly average net assets excluding net debt and retirement benefit obligations, and the level of dividends to ordinary shareholders.

 The Group seeks to raise debt from a variety of sources and with a variety of maturities.
-As at 31 March 2022, the Group had a £300 million sustainability-linked loan, with an accordion of up to a further £100 million, which has a maturity of November 2024 with an option for the Group to extend for up to one further one-year term subject to individual lender approval; and private placement loan notes of €18 million with a maturity of October 2026, US$80 million with a maturity of December 2026, €13 million with a maturity of October 2029, US$35 million with a maturity of March 2030 and US$50 million with a maturity of October 2031.
+As at 31 March 2023, the Group had a £400 million sustainability-linked loan, with an accordion of up to a further £100 million, which has a maturity of October 2027 with an option for the Group to extend for up to two further one-year terms subject to individual lender approval; and private placement loan notes of €18 million with a maturity of October 2026, US$80 million with a maturity of December 2026, €13 million with a maturity of October 2029, US$35 million with a maturity of March 2030 and US$50 million with a maturity of October 2031.

-The Group’s debt covenants are EBITA to interest to be greater than 3 times and net debt to adjusted EBITDA to be less than 3.25 times.
-At the year end the Group comfortably met these covenants with net debt to adjusted EBITDA of 0.1x (2020/21: 0.5x) and EBITA to interest of 44.6x (2020/21: 26.7x).
+The Group’s debt covenants are net debt to adjusted EBITDA to be less than 3.25 times and EBITA to interest to be greater than 3 times.
+At the year end the Group comfortably met these covenants with net debt to adjusted EBITDA of 0.2x (2021/22: 0.1x) and EBITA to interest of 34.2x (2021/22: 44.6x).

 There were no significant changes in the Group’s approach to capital management during the year.